henrikvilhelmberglund/tm-template/README.md

 1. Name the script in package.json and add match/grants in metadata.ts.

-2. Run `npm run dev` to create the require script and install it in your browser of choice (change the browser in package.json if necessary).
+2. Run `npm run dev` to create the require script and install it in your browser of choice (change the browser in package.json if necessary). **Note:** remember to do this again when you change `metadata.ts`.

 3. Run `npm run build` to run the Vite build in watch mode.